-The Department of Children and Families is pleased to announce the 2018 Child Protection Summit Call for Workshop Proposals.
+The Florida Department of Children and Families is pleased to announce the 2018 Child Protection Summit.
 The annual Summit is the largest child welfare event in Florida, and the department anticipates the convening of more than 3,000 child welfare professionals and related partners, including attorneys, case managers, child advocates, child protective investigators and supervisors, Child Protection Team staff, child welfare trainers, court staff, DCF staff, relative caregivers, foster and adoptive parents, guardians ad litem, judges, law enforcement, juvenile justice professionals, service providers, and youth.